qzq92/CapstoneProj-G.A/README.md

 - git (tool for code versioning)
 - git-lfs (tool to extend git for versioning large files) --Optional

-## Dataset download link
-Please download the dataset represented with LTAdatasets.zip and place it in the working directory where the repo is cloned from the following link: [Dataset download link](https://drive.google.com/file/d/16oQZaxut5It0w1zQXFlTTB1gB6jktqAy/view?usp=sharing).

-Unzip the file and you will see 87 folders with 4 digit identifier containing traffic footages of a particular location.

 ## Trained YOLOv4 model weights
 You may download the model weights that were saved during the process of training from the following link.
 [Trained_weights](https://drive.google.com/file/d/107W85LuYDNhOcZdQ6jXGrlYnUTqPlXQI/view?usp=sharing).